Adaptive Cholesky Gaussian Processes: Methodology

-which reveals that the log-determinant can be written as a sum of posterior variances and the quadratic form has an expression as normalized square errors.

-Other key ingredients for our bounds are estimates for average posterior variance and average correlation.
-Therefore define the short-hands
+This reveals that the log-determinant can be written as a sum of posterior variances and the quadratic form has an expression as normalized square errors.
+Other key ingredients for our bounds are estimates for average posterior variance and average covariance.
+Therefore define the shorthands

 where $\vec e_j \in \Re^{m}$ is the $j$-th standard basis vector.
 The matrix $\mat V$ is simply the diagonal of the posterior covariance matrix $\mat\Sigma_*$.
 The matrix $\mat C$ consists of every \emph{second} entry of the first off-diagonal of $\mat \Sigma_*$.
 These elements are placed on the diagonal with every second element being $0$.
-The reason for taking every second element is of theoretical nature---see \cref{remark:estimated_correlation} in the appendix.
-In practice we use the full off-diagonal. \kscmt{If you can use either the full or a sparse off-diagonal, is it necessary to make these points here given that we are only conveying the idea and intuition?}
+The reason for taking every second element is of theoretical nature, see \cref{remark:estimated_correlation} in the appendix.